Azure/ServerlessLibrary/README.md

 2) Create an ARM template.
 This [ARM template generator](http://functionlibrary.azurewebsites.net/build.htm) quickly creates one for Azure Functions.
 LogicApps code is contained in the ARM templates, so build the LogicApp in the Azure portal & commit the generated template to your Git repo.

-3) To add a new item to the library, create a pull request for [Apps.js](https://github.com/jefking/FunctionLibrary/blob/master/www/assets/data/apps.js):
+3) To add a new item to the library, fill out the information needed in [Apps.js](https://github.com/jefking/FunctionLibrary/blob/master/www/assets/data/apps.js):
 - title: Title of application
 - description: Description of application
 - template: ARM template which deploys the infrastructure & the application